-The proposed rule changes help ensure that eligible individuals who obtain licenses to grow, process, test, transport, and sell marihuana products to residents of the state of Michigan will be treated consistently across the medical and adult-use licenses.
-The proposed rule changes contain specific criteria to ensure that individuals who are issued licenses are treated equally and that it is easier for them to be compliant with all of the administrative rules regulating marihuana businesses, including safety testing standards that protect the public health, safety, and welfare.
+The proposed rule changes help ensure that only eligible individuals obtain licenses and retain licenses to grow, process, test, transport, and sell marihuana products to residents of the state of Michigan.
+The proposed rule changes contain specific criteria to ensure that individuals who are issued licenses are likely to be compliant with all the administrative rules regulating marihuana businesses, including safety testing standards that protect the public health, safety, and welfare.